SAP-samples/btp-terraform-mooc-terra1/units/unit_2_2/README.md

    TODO Picture

-1. Next we should make sure that the formating of the code is aligned with the canonical formatting defined for the Hashicorp Configuration language.
+1. Next we should make sure that the formatting of the code is aligned with the canonical formatting defined for the Hashicorp Configuration language.
 We execute the following command:

    ```bash
    terraform fmt